James Ball (economist): Work

 Ball was co-creator with Lawrence Klein of the Oxford Econometric Model, which led to an "explosion" of macroeconometric forecasting.

 He was a senior lecturer at Manchester University and Terry Burns was his research assistant.

 Other positions

 Ball joined the LBS in 1964 as a professor of economics after recruitment by Harold Rose, emeritus professor of finance.
 According to the LBS Professor of Management Practice in Accounting, Sir Andrew Likierman, Ball's presence as the "king of forecasting" there greatly changed the reputation of business schools in the UK in the 1970s.
 Ball also launched the country's first Executive MBA program of its kind in 1982 and fund-raised for the development of the Plowden building at the LBS London Campus.

+Ball was a director of IBM UK from 1992 to 1995, and of IBM UK Pensions Trust from 1993 to 2003.

 Ball was a trustee of The Economist newspaper.
 He also served on the Board of Governors of the Centre for Economic Policy Research, and as the Chairman of Legal & General Group in 1979–1994.